Everyone attending YorNight 2020 was encouraged to arrive on foot, by bicycle or by public transport wherever this was possible.

-Free drinking water will be available at the York Barbican bars.
-Please bring a refillable bottle with you on the day.
+Free drinking water was available at the York Barbican bars and visitors were encouraged to bring a refillable bottle with them on the day.

 York Barbican has 13 bins across the venue which are used for both general waste and recycling.
 York Barbican’s partner Yorwaste collects these, and sorts and recycles accordingly.
 Non-recyclable waste is processed and turned into energy as the venue aims not to send anything to landfill.